mkorakin/ui-design-patterns-by-example/README.md

     count ->  title = count?.toString()
 })
 ```
-As multiple Views can share the same View Model, we may want to make sure that any heavy work (db / network etc.) is done only when needed.
+As multiple Views can share the same View Model, some may suscribe to only a subset of the model (e.g. only to localCount).
+We may want to make sure that any heavy work (db / network etc.) is done only when needed.
 For this in [OnDemandClickerViewModel](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/clickers/ToolbarClicker/OnDemandClickerViewModel.kt)
 we’ll use [rx sharing](http://reactivex.io/documentation/operators.html#connectable)
 and [RxLiveDataAdapter](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/infrastructure/RxLiveDataAdapter.kt):